The Juvenile Justice Services Division at DHS works with providers to deliver programs for both pre- and post-adjudicated youth.

 If your child has been transferred to a residential program and you are looking for the address or contact information, you can view a list of our residential providers.

 Family Court refers some youth who have been arrested for an act of delinquency to the In-Home Detention program.
-This is a court ordered service that requires youth to stay at their home.
+This is a court ordered service that requires youth to stay at their home and is an alternative to secure detention.
 Youth ordered to this service must stay at their home address unless expressly authorized by the judge.
-A caseworker will mentor the youth, and provide intensive home-based case management services.
+A caseworker will mentor the youth and provide intensive home-based case management services.
+They also ensure that the youth attends their next court hearing, remains arrest free, and attends school regularly.

 Intensive Supervision Program

-Youth who are court ordered into this program have daily face to face contact with a counselor.
-These check-ins keep track of youth, and help them reach the goals outlined their service plans.
+Youth who are court-ordered into this program have daily face-to-face contact with a counselor.
+These check-ins keep track of youth and help them reach the goals outlined their service plans.
+The counselor also ensures that the youth attends their next court hearing, remain sarrest free and attends school regularly.

 GPS - Global Positioning System